freeCodeCamp/chapter/CONTRIBUTING.md

 Hello :wave: and welcome to **_Chapter_**, a project of [freeCodeCamp](https://www.freecodecamp.org).

-We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
-Please take a moment to read it.
-It's only 196 words long.
+We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct), so please take a moment to read the 196 word policy.

-You should [join our chat](https://chat.freecodecamp.org/channel/chapter) to get connected with the project's development team.
+[Join our chat](https://chat.freecodecamp.org/channel/chapter) to get connected with the project's development team.

 # Contributing Code